The Smile Has Left Your Eyes (TV series)

 The Smile Has Left Your Eyes (Korean: 하늘에서 내리는 일억개의 별) is a 2018 South Korean television series starring Seo In-guk, Jung So-min and Park Sung-woong.
 It is a remake of the 2002 Japanese television series Sora Kara Furu Ichioku no Hoshi.
-It aired on tvN on October 3, 2018 on Wednesday and Thursday at 21:30 KST time slot.
+It aired on tvN from October 3 to November 22, 2018 every Wednesday and Thursday at 21:30 (KST).

 Synopsis

-This 2018 Korean drama revolves around Kim Moo Young (Seo In-guk) - a complex, mysterious man with a forgotten past.
-He meets and falls in love with Yoo Jin-Kang (Jung So-min), and although her initial impression of him is pretty negative, later she discovers that Moo young is innocent and struggling to recognize about his past life.
-However, her older brother, Yoo Jin Gook (Park Sung-woong), a homicide detective, suspects that Moo-Young is more sinister than he lets on, oblivious to the fact that he is the key to both Moo-young and Jin-Kang's intertwined history.
-The situation becomes more complicated when Moo young regains his memories which leads him to find the truth about his father's death and more.
+This 2018 Korean drama revolves around Kim Moo-young - a complex, mysterious man with a forgotten past.
+He meets and falls in love with Yoo Jin-kang, and although her initial impression of him is pretty negative, later she discovers that Moo-young is innocent and struggling to recognize about his past life.
+However, her older brother, Yoo Jin-gook, a homicide detective, suspects that Moo-young is more sinister than he lets on, oblivious to the fact that he is the key to both Moo-young and Jin-kang's intertwined history.
+The situation becomes more complicated when Moo-young regains his memories which leads him to find the truth about his father's death and more.